Seek a Fair Recovery in South Florida

 In Florida, there are three primary types of workers’ compensation benefits: medical benefits, lost wages, other monetary compensation, and death benefits.
 Here, we will review each of these to provide general information that can help you better understand how workers’ compensation works and what type and amount of benefits you may be entitled to receive.

-If you want information specific to your unique situation, we welcome you to call our Miami-Dade County workers’ compensation attorneys at (305) 340-2630 for a free consultation.
+If you want information specific to your unique situation and to discuss your workers' comp benefits, we welcome you to call our Hialeah attorneys at (305) 340-2630 for a free consultation.
 Se habla español.

 If you are injured at work, your employer is responsible for providing medical treatment, typically through a workers’ compensation insurance provider.
 This may include:

 - Medical tests

 - Travel costs to and from treatment

 - Emergency and non-emergency medical care

 Lost Wages & Other Monetary Compensation

 Compensation for lost wages will vary depending on the extent of your injury:

 - Temporary total disability (TTD) benefits may apply if you are unable to work as a result of your injury or illness.
 You may receive 66 2/3% of your regular wages while unable to work.
 TTD benefits will not apply for the first 7 days of your disability unless you are unable to work for more than 21 days.
 Note: in some cases, involving severe injuries, you may be entitled to 80% of your regular wages for up to 6 months after the accident/injury.